Beacon Center for Infectious Disease

 Mark D. King, M.D.

 Dr. King is board certified in infectious diseases and internal medicine.
 At Boulder Community Health, he treats a wide range of infectious diseases.
-He received his medical degree from the University of Texas Medical School at Houston and went on to earn his Master of Science in Clinical Research at Emory University in Atlanta, Georgia.
-He also completed his internal medicine residency at Harbor-UCLA Medical Center and an infectious disease fellowship at Emory University School of Medicine.
+He received his medical degree from the University of Texas Medical School at Houston.
+He completed his internal medicine residency at Harbor-UCLA Medical Center and an infectious disease fellowship at Emory University School of Medicine.
+He went on to earn his Master of Science in Clinical Research at Emory University.

 Dr. King has lectured and published articles on numerous infectious disease topics, including antimicrobial resistance, tuberculosis, antibiotic therapy and complications related to HIV/AIDS.
-He belongs to the American College of Physicians, the Infectious Disease Society of America and the Society for Health Care Epidemiology of America and the Boulder County Medical Society.
+He belongs to the Infectious Disease Society of America, the Society for Health Care Epidemiology of America and the Boulder County Medical Society.

-During his free time, Dr. King enjoys gardening, cooking, hiking and skiing.
+During his free time, Dr. King enjoys gardening, cooking, hiking, mountain biking and skiing.

 Alicia Maltzman, N.P.

 Ms. Maltzman is a board-certified nurse practitioner.
 She received her undergraduate degree with honors from the University of California at Los Angeles.
 She studied in Costa Rica and France before earning her master of science in nursing degree from Vanderbilt University in Nashville, Tennessee.
 While at Vanderbilt, she was inducted into the Sigma Theta Tau Honor Society.

 Ms. Maltzman is a member of the American Academy of HIV Medicine and is ACRN certified by the HIV/AIDS Nursing Certification Board.
 She is committed to providing high quality medical care and understands the importance of an integrated model of care.
 She focuses on seeing patients living with HIV/AIDS.

 Amie Meditz, M.D.